sadnicka/movelab.github.io/_news/announcement_8.md

 related_posts: false
 ---

-Jun 2023
-Huge thanks to all chapter authors in the book Basic and Translational Applications of the Network Theory in Dystonia that I co-edited with Asif Shaikh.
-A range of experimental papers and reflections on this important topic.
+Huge thank you to all chapter authors in our book [Basic and Translational Applications of the Network Theory in Dystonia]() that has just been published.
+Co-edited with Asif Shaikh.
+A range of experimental papers and reflections on this important topic!